position-pal/Documentation/content/docs/2-domain-analysis/3-quality-attributes.md

 - **Artifact**: Services of the system with huge amount of requests registered.
 - **Response**: The infrastructure that hosts the system will automatically create new replicas of the services that are under high load, and will redirect the traffic to the new replicas.
 - **Response Measure**:
-  - ✅ **Pass Condition**: System is able to serve all the requests with a response time of less than 3.5 second on the 98% of the requests.
+  - ✅ **Pass Condition**: System is able to serve all the requests with a response time of less than 3 seconds on the 98% of the requests.

 ### Development Time

 #### Testability

-- **Source**: Developer
+- **Source**: Developer.
-- **Stimulus**: A new code change is submitted to the version control system
+- **Stimulus**: A new code change is submitted to the version control system.
-- **Environment**: In a controlled CI/CD pipeline with automated testing tools and environments set up
+- **Environment**: In a controlled CI/CD pipeline with automated testing tools and environments set up.
-- **Artifact**: System modules and components
+- **Artifact**: System modules and components.
-- **Response**: The system triggers all the automated test suite, comprising unit, integration, and end-to-end tests, to verify the correctness of the changes
+- **Response**: The system triggers all the automated test suite, comprising unit, integration, and end-to-end tests, to verify the correctness of the changes.
 - **Response Measure**:
-  - ✅ **Pass Condition**: All tests pass successfully withing 15 minutes
+  - ✅ **Pass Condition**: All tests pass successfully withing 15 minutes;
-  - ✅ **Pass Condition**: The test report must clearly indicate the tests report and any failed tests, including module name, error details and stack trace
+  - ✅ **Pass Condition**: The test report must clearly indicate the tests report and any failed tests, including module name, error details and stack trace.

 #### Modularity

-- **Source**: Development team
+- **Source**: Development team.
 - **Stimulus**: A request is made to update, fix, or replace an existing module or component due to a bug fix, performance improvement, or internal refactoring.
-- **Environment**: The system is operational and new code changes are being developed and tested in a controlled environment with all modules integrated
+- **Environment**: The system is operational and new code changes are being developed and tested in a controlled environment with all modules integrated.
-- **Artifact**: The specific component or module targeted for update or replacement
+- **Artifact**: The specific component or module targeted for update or replacement.
 - **Response**: The requested module can be replaced or updated independently, using only its exposed APIs, without modifying or recompiling other modules.
 - **Response Measure**:
-  - ✅ **Pass Condition**: Integration of the updated or new module must not require changes to other modules.
+  - ✅ **Pass Condition**: Integration of the updated or new module must not require changes to other modules;
-  - ✅ **Pass Condition**: Integration testing must be completed within 20% of the original development effort for the module.
+  - ✅ **Pass Condition**: Integration testing must be completed within 20% of the original development effort for the module;
   - ✅ **Pass Condition**: All tests for unchanged modules must pass after integration.

 #### Extensibility